 Trace elements play crucial roles in the maintenance of health since they are involved in many metabolic pathways.
 The liver largely regulates most of the metabolism of trace elements.
 A deficiency or an excess of some trace elements, including zinc, copper and magnesium frequently causes some metabolic disorders.
 Thus, the administration or depletion of these trace elements can improve metabolic disorders and liver dysfunction.

 Objective: The purpose of this study was to evaluate the relationship between serum trace elements with liver function tests among chronic liver disease (CLD) patients.

-Conclusion: Increasing liver dysfunction alters the metabolism of trace elements towards excess of copper and deficiency of zinc and magnesium.
-Supplementation of zinc, magnesium and reduction of copper intake would delay the progression of chronic liver disease and can improve survival of patients.
+Conclusion: Increasing liver dysfunction alters the metabolism of trace elements towards an excess of copper and deficiency of zinc and magnesium.
+Supplementation of zinc, magnesium and reduction of copper intake would delay the progression of chronic liver disease and can improve the survival of patients.